becheract/Clock/README.md

+# Clock
-# Clcreating a clock with javascript and using GSAP animations.
+creating a clock with javascript and using GSAP animations.